13 Surprising Things That Can Decrease Your Milk Supply

 - Baby has poor weight gain

-- Your baby is showing signs of dehydration
+- Your baby is showing signs of hunger and dehydration

-If your baby is showing any of these symptoms the best thing you can do is to get ahold of the baby’s doctor and see a lactation consultant.
+If your baby is showing any of these symptoms the best thing you can do is to get ahold of the baby’s health care provider and see a lactation consultant.

 They specialize in breastfeeding and will be able to see if the baby is latched on correctly and if your milk supply is actually low.